Dude... it's definitely over.

 ....) or some sort of hardcore Olympic-esque athlete.
 Basically, the Brawn Hilda is the Fat Girl on steroids

 .
-Her personality can vary from motherly but overprotective to gruff and cantankerous — but the great majority of the time, she's just a gag character whose humor stems from being the opposite of a hot exotic chick, often shown as a disappointment when a masseuse
+Her personality can run from motherly but overprotective to gruff and cantankerous, but the vast majority of the time her personality is irrelevant: she's just a gag character whose humor stems from being the opposite of a hot exotic chick.
+In one Stock Plot, for example, Bob books "Ekaterina" as his masseuse

 In more serious contexts, she tends to turn into The Rosa Klebb

 .
 Bonus points if she's blond, wears braided twin tails, and possesses the name Helga, Hilda, or Olga (which is the Russian version of Helga!).

 is a reference to the Icelandic queen Brunhildnote